Departments of the Central Committee of the Socialist Unity Party of Germany: Planning and Finance

 The Planning and Finance Department (Abteilung Planung und Finanzen) managed national economic planning, including five-year plans, state budgets, financial policies, and economic analyses.

 It had broad responsibilities covering all sectors of the East German economy, making it by far the most important and powerful economic department.
 It increasingly acted as "general staff" for Central Committee Secretary for economics Günter Mittag, preparing all important economic decisions.
 With 35 employees, it was also the largest economic department and its employees held privileged access to economic data.
 In relation to other departments, it effectively acted as a "main department", other department heads having to get approval for their policy drafts from the Planning and Finance Department.

 The department was created in 1951 as a spin-off of the Economic Policy Department and existed continuously since then with minor changes to its structure.
-The sectors for research and technology were spun off into a new Working Group, later Department for Research and Technical Development in 1958 and the sector responsible for Comecon became an independent working group in 1974.
+The sector for research and technology was spun off into a new Research, Technical Development and Investment Policy Working Group in 1958 and the sector responsible for Comecon became an independent working group in 1974.